This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Do not smoke:

 If you smoke, it is never too late to quit.
 Smoking increases your risk for lung infections.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 You may be able to kill the bacteria that cause LD by regularly cleaning the places they grow.
 You may need to use a special cleaning fluid to kill the bacteria.
 Ask which cleaning fluids you should use.